MagicCastle/mc-sentinel/docs/hypothesis.md

 Instances are the virtual machines created by a deployment.
 They are the main components of the infrastructure and are the first failure point to be monitored.

-- instances that are tagged `public`, which indicates that they're accessible through internet
+- instances that are tagged `public` indicates that they're accessible through internet
-- all instances that have a puppet class `rsyslog::client`, these will forward all their logs to instances with class `rsyslog::server`
+- all instances that have a puppet class `rsyslog::client` will forward all their logs to instances with class `rsyslog::server`
+- instances tagged `puppet` have the puppet server installed and are responsible for the configuration of all other instances

 ### Dependencies

 Information on the dependencies that should be tracked.
 This includes checking for the presence of libraries, services, and other components that are required for the infrastructure to function properly.

-- Puppet
+- Puppet, configuration language used to configure the instances
+- Puppet Agent, installed on all instances to apply a configuration catalog fetched from the Puppet Server
+- Puppet Server, installed on instances tagged `puppet` to define a catalog of configuration

 ### Services